Gurobi/gurobi-ai-modeling/source/prompting-custom-tools.rst

 Prompt Template
 """""""""""""""

-We have seen a wide range of different problem description prompts that LLM's have successfully translated into mathematical programs, even prompts that violate multiple of the  :ref:`tips and pitfalls <tips>` we mentioned earlier.
+We have seen a wide range of different problem description prompts that LLMs have successfully translated into mathematical programs, even prompts that violate multiple of the  :ref:`tips and pitfalls <tips>` we mentioned earlier.

 However, we want to stress the importance of taking a structured approach as this leads to a more reliable output as